What we do

-- Crèche or child minding facilities are not provided, so only enrolled participants are permitted on the course.
+- Only enrolled participants are permitted on the course

-- Course workbooks, CPR wallet cards, First Aid Manuals and a certificate are provided.
+- Course workbooks, first aid manuals and a certificate are provided

 Course rules and regulations

-Instructors may, at their discretion, offer that participant the opportunity to complete another course with another instructor.
+- Instructors may, at their discretion, offer that participant the opportunity to complete the course with another instructor.

 Courses are delivered at our Red Cross sites or at approved training sites.
 See our first aid courses page for a full list of courses.
 Regular reviews ensure all requirements are met.

 New Zealand Qualifications Authority (NZQA) accreditations